 You may not know if your child is ready for potty training because things are different within their world of autism, and you should not be in a rush to teach them because age is not important for them.

 For example, you may feel since your child is 3, he needs to be potty trained by now, or because she is 6, she is way past the age, and she needs to be taught very fast.

 Yes, toilet training is an essential life skill.
-The disadvantages of no being toilet training have no limit; it will cost their independence, lack of cleanliness, lack of private life, and limited relationships.
+The disadvantages of not being toilet trained have no limit; it will cost their independence, lack of cleanliness, private life, and limited relationships.
 So anybody can be toilet trained /potty trained at any age.

 For example, if an autistic child cannot sit independently on the site, instead of teaching their child to sit on the potty or toilet seat, they would just be prosed into buying an adapted toilet seat and supporters.